composer/composer/doc/articles/plugins.md

 The current Composer plugin API version is 1.1.0.

-An example of a valid plugin `composer.json` file (with the autoloading part omitted and an optional dev-dependency of `composer/composer` for IDE auto completion):
+An example of a valid plugin `composer.json` file (with the autoloading part omitted and an optional require-dev dependency on `composer/composer` for IDE auto completion):

 ```json
 {